szabgab/slides/python-programming/functional.md

 {i: getsizeof}

 {aside}
 Using the **list** function we can tell the **range** object to generate the whole list immediately.
-Either using the variable that already holds the **range** object, or wrapping the range() call in a list() call.
+Either using the variable that holds the **range** object, or wrapping the **range()** call in a **list()** call.
 {/aside}

 {aside}
 You might recall at the beginning of the course we saw the **sys.getsizeof()** function that returns the size of a Python object in the memory.
 If you don't recall, no problem, we'll see it used now.
 As you can see the size of the range object is only 48 bytes while the size of the 3-element list is already 112 bytes.
-So it seems the range object is better than even such short lists.
+It seems the range object is better than even such a short lists.
 On the next page we'll see a more detailed analyzis.
 {/aside}

 ![](examples/advanced/range_list.py)

 ## range vs. list size
 {id: range-size}
 {i: getsizeof}

+{aside}
+In this example we have a loop iterating over **range(21)**, but that's only for the convenience, the interesting part is inside the loop.
+On every iteration call **range()** with the current number, then we convert the resulting object into a list of numbert.
+Finally we print out the current number and the size of both the object returned by **range()** and the list generated from the object.
+As you can see the memory usage of the **range** object remains the same 48 byttes, while the memory usage of the list growth as the list gets longer.
+{/aside}

 ![](examples/advanced/range_size.py)
 ![](examples/advanced/range_size.out)